That couldn't happen, right?

 In 2009, Pinton sold his Cosmos interests, and a new team with the name was announced in August 2010, with Pelé involved (in name only).
 MLS rejected this expansion franchise, as they didn't have a stadium deal in place -- unlike New York City FC, which is partly owned by the Yankees as well as Manchester City FC, and was able to play at Yankee Stadium.
 The new Cosmos began play in August 2011.

 Giorgio Chinaglia was named an "international ambassador" for the new Cosmos.
 But he did not have much of a chance to enjoy this.
-He died of a heart attack 3 days ago, in Naples -- Naples, Florida, not Naples, Italy.
+He died of a heart attack 3 days ago, April 1, 2012, in Naples.
+That's Naples, Florida, not Naples, Italy.
 He was 65 years old.

 He was married twice, first to Connie Eruzione, a cousin of American Olympic hockey legend Mike Eruzione.
 He had 3 children, daughters Cynthia and Stephanie, and, in between, son Giorgio Jr.